Grand Falls-Windsor Cataracts: History

 The Cataracts re-joined the NSHL for the 1984–85 season to make it a four-team league.
 The league permitted teams to hire seven paid "imports" including a goaltender and up to six skaters.
 This created a very competitive league but the Cataracts once again ended the season with a significant deficit, leading to the decision to drop out of the league the following season.
-The cataracts would not have a team in a local or provincial league for the next seven seasons.
+The Cataracts would not have a team in a local or provincial league for the next seven seasons.

 In 1992 a six-member committee was formed, spearheaded by Mike Browne, to raise money and bring back the Cataracts to senior hockey.
-In the fall of 1992 the cataracts entered the Central Beothuck Senior Hockey League to make it a six-team league.
+In the fall of 1992 the Cataracts entered the Central Beothuck Senior Hockey League to make it a six-team league.
 The CBSHL had no import players but financial problems were still present in the league.

-From 2011 through 2014 the Cattaracts were part of the re-formed Newfoundland Senior Hockey League.
+From 2011 through 2014 the Cataracts were part of the re-formed Newfoundland Senior Hockey League.
 Following a first-place league finish at the end of the 2010–2011 season, the Cataracts defeated the Conception Bay North Cee Bee Stars 4–games-to-0 in the Herder final to win the hockey club's first provincial senior hockey championship since 1982.
 The club was denied a repeat in 2012, losing the Herder final to the Clarenville Caribous in five games.

 In game six of the 2014 Herder final, Cataracts' import and league scoring champion Rob Hennigar scored a power play goal in sudden death overtime to win the series four-games-to-two to capture the Herder Memorial Trophy.

 The following year Cataracts repeated as all-Newfoundland champions after import player Cam Fergus scored the series-winning winner in overtime to sweep the 2015 Herder final in four games.

 In 2016, in a new Herder championship format, the Cataracts completed the Herder three-peat following a sweep of the St. John's Caps who were the Avalon East Senior Hockey League champions.

 The Cataracts won their first Allan Cup on April 15, 2017 in Bouctouche, NB after defeating the Lacombe Generals 7–4 in the final.

 After a two-year absence from the all-Newfoundland final, the Cats won the Central West championship in 2019 and then defeated the East Coast champions in five games in a best-of-seven series to win the town's 15th Herder.